 - 1. Radiator cap

 - 6. Remove the coolant reservoir cap.

 - Disconnect the hose on the coolant reservoir side, and then drain the coolant from the coolant reservoir.

-1. Coolant reservoir hose

-- 8. After draining the coolant, thoroughly flush the cooling system with clean tap water. - 9.
-Replace the coolant drain bolt washer if it is damaged, install the coolant drain bolt, and then tighten it to the specified torque.
+- 1. Coolant reservoir hose - 8.
+After draining the coolant, thoroughly flush the cooling system with clean tap water. - Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.

 Coolant drain bolt: